Starting 5s: Previewing high school girls basketball season in the A-K Valley

 5 storylines to follow

-• Dana Petruska (Deer Lakes), Jason Kerr (Freeport), Dan LaGamba (Highlands), Chuck Langston (Leechburg) and Tonya Norman (Valley) are new faces at the top ready to lead their teams into the 2024-25 season.
+• Dana Petruska (Deer Lakes), Jason Kerr (Freeport), Dan LaGamba (Highlands), Chuck Langston (Leechburg) and Tonya Norman (Valley) are new faces at the top.

-Kerr served as an assistant with the Yellowjackets last year and has been a head coach at both Highlands and Valley.
+Kerr served as an assistant with the Yellowjackets last season and has been a head coach at Highlands and Valley.

 LaGamba takes over a Golden Rams team that lost four starters.
 Highlands won 18 games a year ago and qualified for the PIAA playoffs.

-Langston, a Pitt-Johnstown grad and former coach at Moon and Cornell, hopes to lead the Blue Devils to another playoff berth and an improvement on last year’s 8-11 record.
+Langston, a Pitt-Johnstown grad and former coach at Moon and Cornell, hopes to lead the Blue Devils to another playoff berth and an improvement on last season’s 8-11 record.

-Tonya Norman was a standout forward at Valley in the late 1980s before playing collegiately at Duquesne.
+Tonya Norman was a standout forward at Valley in the late 1980s before playing at Duquesne.

 • Will Riverview and Knoch be able to extend the longest WPIAL playoff-qualifying streaks in the A-K Valley?